kkruecke/cplus-documentation/notes/new-lvaue-rvalue.rst

     n = 1;

-``n`` can be assigned because it is an lvalue, a location of memory that can hold a value.
-Thus, in C, an lvalue is an expression valid of the left-hand side of an assignment.
-Note, an lvalue is a compile-time property not a runtime property.
+``n`` can be assigned because it is an lvalue expression; it is a location of memory that can hold a value.
+Thus, in C, an lvalue was an expression valid on the left-hand side of an assignment.
+Note, so say thant ``n`` in the assignment statement is an lvalue expression to describe a compile-time property not a runtime property.
+An lvalue expression is an compile-type property of the expression.

 A thorough introduction to lvalues and rvalues is Dan Saks lecture at Core C++ 2019 on `Understanding Lvalues and Rvalues <https://www.youtube.com/watch?v=mK0r21-djk8>`_.